ComunidadBioInfo/cdsb2019/README.md

 BiocManager::install("BiocCheck")
 ```

-We highly recommend that you install the lates version of RStudio (at least version 1.1) which you can download and install from https://www.rstudio.com/products/rstudio/download/#download
+We highly recommend that you install the latest version of RStudio (at least version 1.1) which you can download and install from https://www.rstudio.com/products/rstudio/download/#download

 If you have problems with your setup or RStudio, please get a little early and we'll help you configure your machine.